In Adversus, we split the leads into two:

 - Common redial: Leads which have been reached and there been arranged a callback.
 However, it is not a call back to a specific phoner.

-- Private redial: Leads which have been reached and there been arranged a call back to a specific phoner.
+- Private redial: Leads that have been reached and arranged a call back to a specific phoner.

-- VIP redial: Leads which have been reached and there been arranged a call back to a specific phoner.
-If there are two callbacks to the specific phoner, at a specific time the VIP redial will come first.
+- VIP redial: Leads that have been reached and arranged a call back to a specific phoner.
+If there are two callbacks to the specific phoner, the VIP redial will come first at a particular time.

 The last status there is the " Unsolved" status.
-This means the lead has been opened and needs a status, but has not been saved, eg, the phoner simply closed the tap.
+It means the lead has been opened and needs a status but has not been saved, e.g., the phoner simply closed the tap.

 These leads can be found for the phoner in the dialer overview: